How to edit your own writing: 8 tips for self-editing

-Ask a friend, critique partner or beta reader to read through your work to get an unbiased opinion of your text.
+Ask a critique partner or beta reader (or a friend or family member who can be impartial) to read through your work to get an unbiased opinion of your text.
 They can help point out any bigger issues with the structure and readability before the more detailed editing at sentence and word level is carried out.

 7. Create a style sheet (or download one of my free style sheet templates)

 Are you writing for a British or American audience?
 Do you want to use the Oxford (serial) comma?
 And what about quotation marks?
 (Single or double?)
 A style sheet will help you keep your text consistent.